 It absolutely grated on my nerves some nights, but because I had worked with hundreds of eating babies and toddlers, I knew all too well that it was actually quite normal.

-Even knowing that truth might not help your patience, but there’s more to understand about the toddler throwing food at every. single. meal.
-And, more importantly, there’s some tips you can start using today to actually teach your baby or toddler to at least decrease how often and how much food they’re whipping across the room, if not stop it all together!
+Even knowing that truth might not help your patience, there’s more to understand about the toddler throwing food at every. single. meal.
+And, more importantly, there are some tips you can start using today to actually teach your baby or toddler to at least decrease how often and how much food they’re whipping across the room, if not stop it all together!

 Why Babies and Toddlers Throw Food on the Floor